 The first thing you need to do is find the suggested serving size of your chosen CBD oil product.
 This is usually listed near the ingredients, but it can be placed anywhere on the label or packaging.
 It will tell you how many drops are in each serving size.

-Let’s read the label of Hemp Bombs CBD Relaxation Syrup with 300mg of CBD.
-The serving size of this syrup is 1 fl oz (approximately 29.5 ml):
+Let’s read the label of CBDistillery Full Spectrum CBD Oil with a total of 1000 mg CBD.
+The serving size is 1 mL (1 full dropper):

 The next step is to find out how much CBD is in each serving.
 To do this, find out how many milligrams of CBD is in each serving.
 This will not necessarily be listed by the serving size information, but many times it can be found in the same area.

 After having these two pieces of information, you can easily calculate how much CBD is in each serving and in each drop.

 In our example, CBD oil says each serving size is 1 ml and the bottle contains 1000 milligrams of CBD, then you would divide the 1000 milligrams by 30 ml to see how much is in one ml.
 In this case, it is 33 milligrams of CBD in each ml of oil.